qir-alliance/pyqir/CONTRIBUTING.md

 We will respond to feature requests and follow up with a discussion around its feasibility, how one might go about implementing it, and whether that is something that makes sense to add.
-There are several reasons why we might not be able to eventually merge even a great feature for one reason or another.
+There are several reasons why we might not be able to eventually merge even a great feature.
 Perhaps most commonly, a contribution is a really good one, but this isn't the right place to develop it or we simply aren't ready to maintain and develop it further.
 It can be difficult to do everything, so we are careful to prioritize